A CLOUD IN PANTS (1915)

 The night will come, and chew, and gulp.

-The Sky Judas is setting the trap, and
+The sky is Judas.
+It sets the trap, and

 Treason shines in every star bulb.

-Then in a pub I shiver and spill
+Thrown in a pub, I shiver and spill

 From her corner the Virgin’s eyes drill